 This document is intended to provide guidance for staff and inform parents and visitors about the processes, attitudes, organisational structures and strategies that contribute to the development of an ethos that encourages good, appropriate behaviour.

-Prior Woods School Challenging Behaviour and Physical Intervention Policy provides a graduated response to physical intervention and guidance on dealing with challenging behaviour.
+Prior Woods School Physical Intervention Policy provides a graduated response to physical intervention and guidance on dealing with challenging behaviour.

 CREATING A POSITIVE ETHOS AND AVOIDING PROBLEMS ARISING: